 VA Loan Occupancy Requirement

-Having outlined the above major benefits to the VA loan, it’s clear why military and veteran real estate investors would want to use the product for investment properties.
-However, the Department of Veterans Affairs intends for this product to be used to increase homeownership, not investment property portfolios.
+While the VA loan offers significant benefits, it’s important to understand that the Department of Veterans Affairs intends this product to increase homeownership, not investment property portfolios.

-In line with this homeownership goal, VA loans come with an occupancy requirement that veterans must understand prior to considering investment opportunities.
-While some exceptions exist, VA loan borrowers must occupy their home as a primary residence within 60 days of closing.
-Additionally, though no hard and fast rule exists, most lenders require that borrowers then live in the home as a primary residence for at least one year.
+VA loans come with an occupancy requirement that veterans must understand before considering investment opportunities.
+With some exceptions, VA loan borrowers must occupy their home as a primary residence within 60 days of closing.
+Additionally, most lenders require borrowers to live in the home as a primary residence for at least one year, though no hard and fast rule exists on this timeline.

-While this requirement prevents borrowers from using the VA loan to purchase a pure rental property, options exist to generate income with a VA loan property, and we’ll discuss one such option in the next couple sections.
+This requirement prevents borrowers from using the VA loan to purchase a pure rental property.
+However, options exist to generate income with a VA loan property, which we’ll discuss in the next sections.

 If you follow real estate investing websites or podcasts, you’ve likely heard the term “house hacking.”
 Put simply, house hacking means having tenants pay your mortgage while you live in that house, too.